Royalties (EPR)Harvest Declaration Form

 For full details relating to Plant Breeders RIghts and End Point Royalties within the Australian Cereal/Canola/Legume seed industry, please refer to the Combined Industry Website www.varietycentral.com.au

 Details on GrainSearch’s Industry Standard Grower Licences can also be found on this website.
-The relevant GrainSearch Seed Licences apply to all growers who sow seed in 2014 season – whether from new seed, or from seed retained on farm.
+The relevant GrainSearch Seed Licences apply to all growers who sow seed – whether from new seed, or from seed retained on farm.
 Growers should familiarise themselves with the terms & conditions relating to sowing and harvesting varieties protected by PBR (1994).

 Please contact GrainSearch for a copy of the relevant season Industry Standard Variety Licence